About the Library - History

-The original Shaw University Library, (now Tyler Hall) was erected in 1910 as the hospital building and was originally known as Library Hall.
-This building also housed the Home Economics Department and the Teacher’s Club during the early years of Shaw.
+The original Shaw University library, now Tyler Hall, was erected in 1910 as the hospital building and was originally known as Library Hall.
+During the early years of Shaw, this building also housed the Home Economics Department and the Teacher’s Club.

-In 1932, Dr. Robert Tyler, an alumnus of Shaw University, donated $5,000.00 for the renovation and enlargement of the library.
+In 1932, alumnus Dr. Robert Tyler donated $5,000 for the renovation and enlargement of the library.
 The name of the building was later changed to Tyler Hall.
-Today, this building houses the Business Office and the Registrar’s Office.
-This building housed the library until 1968 when, under the leadership of the seventh president Dr. James E. Cheek, a new library building was erected in the center of the campus.
+Today, Tyler Hall houses the Business Office and Human Resources.
+This building housed the library until 1968 when, under the leadership of the seventh president, Dr. James E. Cheek, a new library building was erected in the center of the campus.

-The James E. Cheek Library which serves today as the main campus library was built in 1968 and is a two-story building that covers 26,196 square feet of floor space.
+The James E. Cheek Learning Resources Center serves today as the main campus library.
+The two-story building built in 1968 covers 26,196 square feet of floor space.
 The circulation and technical services departments, a reading room, a computer area, reserve textbooks, Archives and library administrative offices occupy the first floor of the library.
-The Reference Department, the African-American Materials Collection, the Mollie Houston Lee and John Wilson Fleming Special Collections, a 2nd floor computer lab, the Mass Communications Department and the campus radio station WSHA-FM occupy the 2nd floor of the library.
+The Reference Department, the African-American Materials Collection, the Mollie Houston Lee and John Wilson Fleming Special Collections, a computer lab, and the Mass Communications Department occupy the 2nd floor of the library.

-The James E. Cheek Library houses a collection of approximately 94,000 volumes.
+The James E. Cheek Learning Resources Center houses a collection of approximately 94,000 volumes.
 The collection includes:

 - monographs (books)